Tonydum/Airline-Customer-Booking-Analysis/README.md

 Identified mobile bookings as a fast-growing channel, guiding digital investment priorities.

-Highlighted key routes and destinations that drive most revenue.

 ## 📝 Recommendations

 Introduce flexible cancellation policies or fees for last-minute bookings to reduce no-show losses.